kennethormandy/craft-api2pdf/README.md

 ## Notes

 - This plugin is build for v1 of the Api2Pdf API, but support for the [v2 endpoint](https://www.api2pdf.com/api2pdf-launches-v2-in-beta/) may be added when it’s out of beta, the Api2Pdf client libraries are also updated
 - This plugin only supports Headless Chrome for PDF generation.
-I plan on adding support for `merge`, but not any other endpoints.
-If you are interested in adding support for another endpoint, I’d be open to a Pull Request (but note the v2 API also only supports Headless Chrome).
+If you are interested in adding support for another endpoint, I’d be open to discussing a Pull Request (but note the v2 API also only supports Headless Chrome).

 <!--